Azure/azure-webpubsub/docs/specs/2-client-protocols-in-detail.md

 * `ackId` is optional, it is an incremental integer for this command message.
 When the `ackId` is specified, the service sends a [ack response message](#ack) back to the client when the command is executed.

 `dataType` can be one of `text`, `binary` or `json`:
+* `json`: data can be any type json supports and will be published as what it is; If `dataType` is not specified, it defaults to `json`.
-* `text`: data should be in string format, and the string data will be published; If `dataType` is not specified and data is a string, it defaults to `text`.
+* `text`: data should be in string format, and the string data will be published;
 * `binary`: data should be in base64 format, and the binary data will be published;
-* `json`: data can be any type json supports and will be published as what it is; If `dataType` is not specified and data is not a string, it defaults to `json`.

 ##### Case 1: send event with text data:
 ```json